Hazel Chu: Professional career

-After graduating from the King's Inns, Chu did not practice as a barrister, but worked as a fundraising manager for St Michael's House and an artist and production manager for Electric Picnic.
+After graduating from the King's Inns, Chu did not practise as a barrister, but worked as a fundraising manager for St Michael's House and an artist and production manager for Electric Picnic.
 She spent six months travelling and working in Australia and New Zealand, and part of a year as a volunteer teacher in a remote village in China, near Guilin, in 2009.
 In 2010 she secured a fellowship as a marketing consultant in New York for Bord Bia.
 She returned to Ireland in 2012 and worked for Forfás and in the Office of the Chief Scientific Advisor, before working for the NDRC, and then Diageo Ireland, where she headed communications for five-and-a-half years.

 Political career

 Green Party

 Chu managed the campaign for her partner Patrick Costello's successful election at the 2014 Dublin City Council election, in which he topped the poll in the Rathgar–Rathmines local electoral area (LEA) as a Green Party candidate.
 Chu became a member of the Green Party in 2016 and was subsequently elected to serve on the party's National Executive for three years running.
 In 2017, with Catherine Martin, Grace O'Sullivan and others she founded Mná Glasa, the party's woman group, and became its co-chair.
 She was elected National Coordinator of the Green Party and became its Spokesperson for Enterprise in 2018.